 The location management client communicates with the location management server over the LM-UU reference point.
 The location management client provides the support for location management functions to the VAL client(s) over LM-C reference point.
 The VAL server(s) communicate with the location management server over the LM-S reference point.

-The location management server communicates with the SCEF via T8 reference point to obtain location information from the underlying 3GPP network system.
+NOTE: Location information from 3GPP network system is not exposed by SCEF.